 Retention Bonus.
 Pursuant to the Alarcón Employment Agreement, Mr. Alarcón was awarded a retention bonus equal to \$1,616,668, of which \$216,668 was paid upon execution of the Alarcón Employment Agreement and \$50,000 per month is payable for 28 months.
-During 2014, Mr. Alarcón received a total of \$566,668 in retention bonus payments.
+For 2015, Mr. Alarcón received a total of \$600,000 in retention bonus payments.

 Annual Bonus.
 Mr. Alarcón can also earn an annual performance bonus of up to \$750,000 if the performance criteria for the year is achieved or exceeded.
 Additionally, the Compensation Committee may exercise its discretion and award a bonus either in addition to the performance bonus or in the event that no performance bonus is earned.
-For 2014, Mr. Alarcón did not receive an annual bonus, pursuant to the contractual bonus provision in his employment agreement.
+For 2015, Mr. Alarcón did not receive an annual bonus, pursuant to the contractual bonus provision in his employment agreement because the performance criteria was not met.

 Benefits; Perquisites.
-Mr. Alarcón is entitled to receive executive health insurance benefits provided to all of our senior executives, such as life and long-term disability insurance for himself and health insurance for himself and his family.
-In addition, Mr. Alarcón is entitled to certain perquisites, such as reimbursement for all reasonable expenses incurred by him in the discharge of his duties, including but not limited to expenses for entertainment and travel, life insurance, reimbursement for personal tax, accounting services, and certain legal expenses, and the use of a company car and a driver and reimbursement for insurance, maintenance and fuel expenses.
+Mr. Alarcón is entitled to receive executive health insurance benefits provided to all of our executives, such as life and long-term disability insurance for himself and health insurance for himself and his family.
+In addition, Mr. Alarcón is entitled to certain perquisites, such as travel allowance, life insurance, reimbursement for personal tax, accounting expenses, telecommunications services and the use of a company car and a driver.
+All company executives are entitled to reimbursement for reasonable related business expenses.